:quality(10):blur(10))

 Moving insurance is designed to cover your belongings during a move.
 However, most moving insurance sold by moving companies isn’t technically insurance, which means it isn’t governed by state laws.

-Instead, moving companies sell valuation coverage, which ensures compensation from the mover in case of loss or damage of your belongings.
+Instead, moving companies sell valuation coverage, which ensures compensation from the mover in case of a loss or damage of your belongings.
 This type of liability coverage may also be referred to as movers insurance or house moving insurance.

 While there are different types of moving insurance you can buy, each plan guarantees a certain amount of coverage and payout for your belongings if they are lost or damaged during a move.